-The Board has also considered the principles and provisions of the AIC Code of Corporate Governance as published in February 2019 (the "AIC Code").
-The AIC Code addresses the principles and provisions set out in the UK Code, as well as setting out additional provisions on issues that are of specific relevance to the Company.
+The Company is committed to high standards of corporate governance and the Board is accountable to the Company's shareholders for good governance.
+The Board has considered the principles and provisions of the AIC Code of Corporate Governance as published in February 2019 (the "AIC Code").
+The AIC Code addresses the principles and provisions set out in the UK Corporate Governance Code as published by the FRC in July 2018 (the "UK Code"), as well as setting out additional provisions on issues that are of specific relevance to investment trusts.

+The Board considers that reporting against the principles and provisions of the AIC Code, which has been endorsed by the FRC, provides more relevant information to shareholders than if it had adopted the UK Code.
 The AIC Code is available on the AIC's website: theaic.co.uk.
-It includes an explanation of how the AIC Code adapts the principles and provisions set out in the UK Code to make them relevant for investment companies.
+It includes an explanation of how the AIC Code adapts the principles and provisions set out in the UK Code to make them relevant for investment trusts.

-The Board considers that reporting against the principles and provisions of the AIC Code, which has been endorsed by the FRC, provides more relevant information to shareholders.

-The Board confirms that, during the year, the Company complied with the principles and provisions of the AIC Code and the relevant provisions of the UK Code, except as set out below.
+The Board confirms that, during the year, the Company complied with the principles and provisions of the AIC Code, as set out below.